Constructing an HTML Tree

 Putting a slash at the end of self-closing tags, like <br/>, became fashionable when XHTML looked like it might replace HTML, and old-timers like me never broke the habit.
 But unlike in XML, in HTML self-closing tags are identified by name, not by some special syntax, so the slash is optional.

-Using the node tree
+Using the Node Tree

 class Layout: